Liferay migration. Real examples. Step-by-step instructions. Screens.

 If you have different web content structures (text, images, links, checkboxes, etc.) in your portal, they are likely to have fields with the same names.
-It’s OK for Liferay 6.2, but migration to 7.x will fail because Liferay DMX requires having unique names of fields.
-Therefore, we need to rename structure fields, so they are unique overall the portal.
+It’s OK for the 6.2 version, but migration to 7.x will fail because Liferay DMX requires having unique names of fields.
+Therefore, we need to rename structure fields, so they are unique overall to the portal.

 Liferay 7.1 installation/configuration

 First of all, download Liferay 7.1 from open source apps and software directory SourceForge.
-Liferay was seen to cover needs beyond a basic CMS like WordPress, Joomla or Drupal.
+The platform was seen to cover needs beyond a basic CMS like WordPress, Joomla, or Drupal.
 That’s why the founders chose SourceForge to make the code reachable for the people right away.
 And I like that.

-Unpack Liferay archive but do not start it for now.
+Unpack the Liferay archive but do not start it for now.

 There are different tools/plugins to work with Liferay 7.x.
-It depends on which IDE you work with, which tool to use.
-Personally, IIntelliJ IDEA.
+It depends on which IDE you work with, and which tool to use.
+Personally, IntelliJ IDEA.
 If you use IDEA too, you can install Liferay IntelliJ Plugin for it.
-Eclipse, NetBeans, SlickEdit are also good, but sometimes they aren’t always reliable, lag and not scalable enough.
+Eclipse, NetBeans, and SlickEdit are also good, but sometimes they aren’t always reliable, lag, and not scalable enough.
 With IDEA I can set up a project easier.

-It allows you to setup Liferay workspace, configure Liferay server, create different modules from templates, deploy them, etc. For those, who work in Eclipse, there is Liferay Developer Studio and Liferay IDE.
-Although I’m not a fan of Eclipse, I have to admit that it has better integration with Liferay and more opportunities even for code migration process.
+It allows you to set up a Liferay workspace, configure its server, create different modules from templates, deploy them, etc. For those who work in Eclipse, there is Liferay Developer Studio and Liferay IDE.
+Although I’m not a fan of Eclipse, I have to admit that it has better integration with Liferay and more opportunities even for the code migration process.
 I will refer to a subject later.

-This paragraph involves migration steps of Liferay database.
+This paragraph involves migration steps of the Liferay database.

 mysqldump -uroot -p1 lr_migration > lr_migration.sql